 The third and final closing is anticipated to occur within 36 months after the NMS Closing (i.e., by March 13, 2023).
 At the final closing, title to the two remaining portions of the LICH properties will be conveyed to special purpose entities of Fortis, and Holdings will receive the balance of the purchase price, \$120 million less the remaining down payment.
-The final closing is conditioned upon completion of the New Medical Building by NYU Langone, and relocation of the emergency department to the New Medical Building.
+The final closing is conditioned upon various contractual provisions; Holdings will use all available legal remedies to ensure that the closing occurs in accordance with the agreement.

 Fortis provided a \$7 million down payment to secure the final closing.
 This down payment was utilized to cover unforeseen expenses.
 Holdings had routinely paid utility costs and other expenses and, in turn, billed Fortis according to contractual obligations.
 Fortis stopped paying invoices and rent that was due.
 After negotiations with Fortis to reimburse these expenses, Fortis satisfied all outstanding debts due, and the \$7 million down payment was replenished.
-Holdings is prepared to use all available legal remedies to ensure that Fortis remains current on future invoices.
+Holdings is prepared to use all available legal remedies to ensure that Fortis remains current on all invoices.